 The Tomb of St George, Lod, Israel

-St. George’s Day is still celebrated, and his flag flown, on his feast day, April 23rd all over England.
+In England St. George’s Day is celebrated, and his flag flown, on his feast day, April 23rd.

 An appropriate end perhaps for the man who helped to immortalise the Saint in English tradition.